alexandr-g/cra-template-typescript-redux/README.md

 ## Motivation

 You know the pain.
 You start a new project from scratch and need to configure it again and again.
-It needs routing, ok you setup Router, then you need Redux - ok, oh 😩Redux boilerplate is taking so much time to type.
+It needs routing, ok you setup Router, then you need Redux - ok, oh 😩 Redux boilerplate is taking so much time to type.
 Wait... what if you could have all the tools you want just from the beginning?
 I want to focus on building amazing projects and not spending hours configuring.
 That's why I've created this template.
 It's here for you to use.

 ## Available Scripts